 Additionally, if you like a pretty look of two layers of cupcake liners, bake in one layer, then before frosting place another cupcake liner (complementary in color or contrast) on the cupcake.

 The recipe makes 18 regular sized cupcakes; I made 12 regular sized and 12 mini cupcakes

 Bake at 350° for about 18 minutes, until tops spring back when lightly touched.
 Mini cupcakes bake for about 15-16 minutes.

 Remove from oven and cool in pan for 2-3 minutes.
 This picture makes them look a bit pale, but they are a beautiful light orange color.

 Once completely cooled, it’s time to frost, they cool fast, so in the meantime prepare your frosting.
 Or store cupcakes in airtight container until ready to frost.

 Begin by placing your softened cream cheese, butter and brown sugar in the bowl of a mixer and mix until light and creamy.
-Mixing on medium for 1-2 minutes.
+Mixing on medium-medium high for 1-2 minutes.

 Once creamed, allow to sit for 5-10 minutes to allow brown sugar to dissolve.